nebari-dev/governance/practices/development.md

 They are generally encoded as **Task Lists** in the issue's top comment.
 Each item in the list tends to be a deliverable, and can be converted into its own GitHub Issue (e.g., to put on the [Sprint Board][sprint-board]) as-needed.

+Each Meta issue is the `Source of Truth` for all work associated with it (instead of, for example, an issue created as a sub-task for that item).

 ### Project Backlogs

 For more complex efforts, it can be useful to create a Project Backlog.